-Seqirus is on the front line of influenza protection, guarding against costly and life-threatening epidemics and pandemics.
+Seqirus is on the front line of influenza protection, helping guard against costly and life-threatening epidemics and pandemics.
 Vaccination is the most effective way to prevent influenza1.

 More dangerous than you might think

-It's estimated that only about 1 in 18 children, 1 in 38 elderly and 1 in 45 adults3 who get influenza will seek medical attention, so the disease is likely to be much more widespread than we know.
+It's estimated that about 1 in 18 children, 1 in 38 elderly and 1 in 45 adults3 who get influenza-like illnesses will seek medical attention, so the disease could be more widespread than we know.

 Death from influenza is much more common among the elderly and the very young, but all ages are at risk for serious complications such as pneumonia, myocarditis, and inflammation of the brain or meninges.2